 The Best Criminal Defense Attorney Against Rape Charges in Idaho

 We are criminal defense attorneys in Boise, Idaho.
-We specialize in sex crimes defense.
+We have extensive experience in sex crimes defense.
 If you have been arrested for rape, call Sawtooth Defense Lawyers, Boise ID at (208) 644-8893, or contact us online for a free case review and discussion of your best defense options.